-Top Pick: Thrustmaster HOTAS Warthog Dual Throttles and Control Panel
+Top Pick: Thrustmaster HOTAS Warthog

 This peripheral is second to none in realism, build quality, accuracy, and all in all just pleasure to use.
 Thrustmaster makes use of H.E.A.R.T. technology (HallEffect AccuRate Technology), which utilizes magnetic sensors located on both throttle controls, to ensure long-lasting precision and incredible accuracy.
 Each throttle can record up to 16,384 values, making your every movement count.

 The HOTAS Warthog is modeled to perfectly replicate the A-10 aircraft, up to the incredible control panel which boasts a backlit display, 15 programmable buttons, 5 programmable indicator lights, and the TRIM wheel.
-If in reading this you thought “yea but I want to fly a civilian aircraft” have no worries.
+If in reading this you thought “but I want to fly a civilian aircraft!”, have no worries.
 This thruster allows you to easily switch to a civilian configuration in a matter of seconds.
 If it weren’t for the steep price, we’d recommend all flight sim users go and purchase this product.

-Second Place: CH Products Throttle Quadrant
+Runner-Up: CH Products Throttle Quadrant

-Needless to say that, even at first glance, the CH throttle quadrant is clearly not at the same level as the number one pick of our list.
+Needless to say that, even at first glance, the CH Products Throttle Quadrant is clearly not at the same level as the number one pick of our list.
 That doesn’t mean there isn’t a lot to love about this product however.
 Let’s start with the fact that, being a quadrant, it has a lot more on it.
 There are six axes and 12 buttons for you to make use of, and over 176 programmable functions (though you will need to make use of the proprietary software that is included).

 The build quality is also not bad, designed to be durable over being pretty.
 It also comes with adjustable clamps which make it easier to fix to your desk.